Back

 Pewter Casting Project

-Y9 projects are based around the theme of GCSE tasters and design style.
+Y9 projects are based on completing a mini-NEA project and producing products which have a cultural or design movement theme.
 All projects look at the work of existing artist, designers and different cultures to help inspire students and get them to think about the world of design.
 The aim hopefully is to improve their design thinking and the quality of their designs, show how DT can provide a productive career path and to give them the confidence to choose DT for their GCSE.

 Content covered